-We continued to experience challenges related to ongoing economic factors driving volatility in global markets.
-Macroeconomic and inflationary pressures have negatively impacted our revenue, operating margins and net income in 2023 and 2024 to date, including increased pricing pressures within both segments of our business as well as increased costs of labor and overhead.
-We also continue to experience reduced demand from inventory management measures being pursued by our customers driving reductions in volume.
+Macroeconomic and inflationary pressures have negatively impacted our revenue, operating margins and net income in 2023 and 2024 to date, including increased pricing pressures within both segments of our business.
+During the quarter we began to see demand recover across both segments and stabilization initiatives centered around pricing and product mix optimization, strategic sourcing, labor and overhead improvements and working capital continued to be implemented.
 The ongoing factors driving volatility in global markets that could impact our business' earnings and cash flows include, but are not limited to, the misalignment of supply and demand for labor, energy, raw materials and other inputs, the inflation of (or unavailability of) raw material inputs and transportation and logistics services, currency fluctuations, rising interest rates and extreme weather, the purchasing of commodities and relative commodity prices.
-The Company continues of these inflationary pressures and continues to take action to improve working capital and evaluate other opportunities to maintain and improve financial performance in the short and long term, however, if these inflationary and demand pressures continue, our revenue, gross and operating margins and net income will continued to be impacted in 2024.
+The Company continues efforts to offset these inflationary pressures and continues to implement initiatives to improve working capital and evaluate other opportunities to maintain and improve financial performance in the short and long term, however, if these inflationary and demand pressures continue, our revenue, gross and operating margins and net income will continued to be impacted in 2024.